h5py/h5py/docs/source/guide/file.rst

 'family'
     Store the file on disk as a series of fixed-length chunks.
 Useful if the file system doesn't allow large files.
-Note: the filename you provide *must* contain the string "%d", which will be replaced by the file sequence number.
+Note: the filename you provide *must* contain a printf-style integer format code (e.g "%d"), which will be replaced by the file sequence number.
 Keywords:

         memb_size
             Maximum file size (default is 2**31-1).